isaachkwu/big-data-university-project/README.md

 2. Tesla stock price prediction model, using kaggle data: https://www.kaggle.com/rpaguirre/tesla-stock-price

 ### Developing Tools
-These projects are created with Python, Scikit-learn, NumPy, Panda, and Tensorflow.
+These projects are created with Python, Scikit-learn, NumPy, Pandas, and Tensorflow.

 ### Technology
 In the house price prediction model, I have used: